houminz/6.828/lab1/README.md

 7      }
 ```

+When the screen is full, scroll down one row to show newer infomation.

-> 3. For the following questions you might wish to consult the notes for Lecture 2.
+> Q. For the following questions you might wish to consult the notes for Lecture 2.
 These notes cover GCC's calling convention on the x86.
 Trace the execution of the following code step-by-step:

 ```c